AakashChawla07/SkillSync-Intra-Hack/README.md

   Get auto-generated summaries and motivational feedback like:
   "You're consistent!
 Now try building a mini-project to apply your skills."

 - ✉️ Email Report Automation
-  A custom Python script automatically emails all registered users a Weekly Summary of their progress, helping them stay accountable and aligned with their goals.
+  A custom Python script automatically emails all registered users a weekly summary of their progress, helping them stay accountable and aligned with their goals.

+- 💬Chat Feature using WebSockets
+  > Is not implemented yet in site

 - 🔍 Peer Discovery
   Filter and connect with members based on shared learning domains or goals.